World Heritage Preserved Blog

 In this short video, Fallingwater Senior Director of Preservation and Collections Scott Perkins gives a brief update on some recent work at the Guest House to replace the waterproofing membranes on the roofs and terraces, repoint and grout stonework to prevent water leaks and repair degraded concrete.
 This important work is being accomplished by preservation contractors and professionals.
 Stay tuned for more updates from Scott and others as work progresses!

-To watch this two-minute video, click here.
+To watch this two-minute video, click below.

 July 17, 2023 Meet Pamela Jerome, Lead Preservation Architect for Fallingwater’s World Heritage Preserved Projects